 Australia is one of the few countries in the world that remains free of rabies.

-If rabies became established in Australia, the toll on human and animal health would be profound and the cost of response and recovery immense.
+If rabies became established in Australia, the toll on human and animal health would be profound and the cost of response and elimination immense.

-At least 59,000 people die from rabies each year, with the majority of these deaths occurring in Africa and Asia.
+At least 60,000 people die from rabies each year, with the majority of these deaths occurring in Africa and Asia.
 Over 99% of these cases are caused by bites from infected dogs.
 Vaccination of dogs is the proven way of preventing human exposure and eliminating disease at source in rabies endemic countries.

-The Department of Agriculture works overseas, at the border and with communities across Australia to keep us free from rabies and other exotic diseases.
+The Department of Agriculture, Fisheries and Forestry works overseas, at the border and with communities across Australia to keep us free from rabies and other exotic diseases.

-Greater emphasis has been placed on rabies preparedness and surveillance in recent years because the virus has continued to spread through the eastern islands of Indonesia.
-A rabies incursion in Papua New Guinea (PNG) would increase the number of active pathways into Australia through the Torres Strait via potential illegal movements of live dogs.
+Greater emphasis has been placed on rabies preparedness and surveillance in recent years because the rabies virus has continued to spread through the eastern islands of Indonesia, which are very close to our northern borders.

-We partner with other countries and organisations to improve early detection, preparedness, response and recovery options for rabies and other emerging and infectious diseases.
+We partner with other countries and organisations to improve prevention, early detection, preparedness, response and elimination options for rabies and other emerging and infectious diseases.

-Through the World Organisation for Animal Health (OIE), Australia has provided assistance for an anti-rabies vaccine bank that includes dog rabies vaccines that can be gifted to support dog-transmitted rabies control and elimination programs.
+Through the World Organisation for Animal Health (WOAH), Australia has provided assistance for a vaccine bank that includes dog rabies vaccines that can be gifted to support dog-transmitted rabies control and elimination programs.

 We support our close neighbours, Papua New Guinea (PNG) and Timor-Leste, to stay free from rabies through:

-- development of national rabies management plans, outlining their approach to control and eradication of the disease.
+- development of national rabies management plans, outlining their approach to control and elimination of the disease.

 Working with communities in Australia

-Indigenous rangers report on the health status of animals in their communities through a questionnaire that captures syndromes of all diseases on the NAQS target list, including rabies.
+Indigenous rangers report quarterly on the health status of animals in their communities through a questionnaire.

 Reports are collated to develop baseline data for trend analysis and as early warning of any changes.

 If anything unusual is reported, our field vets or community liaison officers investigate further, including taking samples for laboratory diagnosis if indicated.

 Torres Strait Islands dog survey

-In collaboration with the Queensland Department of Agriculture and Fisheries, NAQS conducts an annual survey of all dogs on the outer Torres Strait Islands.
-This includes a collection of samples for testing for other exotic diseases.
+NAQS conducts an annual survey of all dogs on the outer Torres Strait Islands.
+This includes general health examinations and a collection of samples for the testing of exotic diseases.

-This annual activity is complemented by syndromic surveillance and reporting by our officers on-island, helping us to closely monitor and respond to any animal health concerns that may arise in the Torres Strait.
+This annual activity is complemented by surveillance and reporting by our biosecurity officers on-island, helping us to closely monitor and respond to any animal health concerns that may arise in the Torres Strait.